fTrestour/obsidian-mistral-ocr-plugin/README.md

 -   Your images are processed by Mistral AI's servers according to their [privacy policy](https://mistral.ai/privacy/)
 -   Your API key is stored locally in your Obsidian configuration and is only used to authenticate with Mistral's API
+-   No image data is stored locally after processing
+-   All text extraction is performed server-side by Mistral AI

+## Third-Party Attribution

+This plugin relies on the following third-party services:

+-   **Mistral AI**: The OCR functionality is powered by [Mistral AI](https://mistral.ai/).
+Please refer to Mistral AI's [terms of service and privacy policy](https://mistral.ai/terms/) for details about how they process and handle your data.

 ## Development